 How To Connect Subwoofer To Receiver With Subwoofer Output

-If you are using a 5.1 channel audio, you should notice that they have a dedicated channel output with bass-only content specific to subwoofers.
+If you are using 5.1-channel audio, you should notice that they have a dedicated channel output with bass-only content specific to subwoofers.
 To set it up, the LFE is connected to the LINE IN or LFE IN jack on the subwoofer.

 Subwoofer Only Has Speaker Wire Inputs